robertlanier/podman-gitops-stack/README.md

 ### 👤 Creating the system automation user (`stack`)

-- UID/GID = 2000
+- UID/GID = 13000 (configurable)
 - Passwordless sudo
 - SSH-key only authentication
 - Prepared for **rootless Podman** (subuid/subgid configured)

 > Note: The `solwyn` user (or installer user) is used only for initial SSH access and bootstrap execution.